seanchas116/amulet/README.md

 ## RangeExtension

-`Amulet::RangeExtension` is a template class that inherits the given container class (which must have `begin()` and `end()` methods) and adds a set of convenient methods for container processing to the original class.
+`Amulet::RangeExtension` is a template class that inherits the given container class (which must have `begin()` and `end()` methods) and adds a set of convenient methods for container manipulation to the original class.

 All methods provided by RangeExtension is immutable (const).